June 18, 2024

-In this blog post, our most recent Visiting Analyst Jacob summarizes his internship at Calm/Storm.
+In this blog post, a former Visiting Analyst Jacob summarizes his internship at Calm/Storm.
 On VC Investing he recaps:

 “The underlying process from sourcing to closing is a pre-defined step-by-step process.
 The factors and criteria one looks for when assessing a company are also always very similar.
 The final decision you make is very simple: do I invest — yes or no. Still, each deal is very different, and you can never apply the same scheme as the last one you looked at — you have to stay alert and keep an open mindset.
 This is quite like competitive sailing.
 Each race follows the same basic principles — you race on the same course, against the same people, and the same rules apply.
 However, you can never use the same strategy in two different races — a winning strategy in one race will most likely be a losing strategy in the next one.
 You always have to be on your toes, be active, and stay open-minded to adapt to your environment.
 Despite my extensive sailing experience, this is something I had to become aware of in the beginning, but it helped me very soon in talking to founders.”